volution/z-run/documentation/readme.md

 * a different version of `z-run` is installed;
   (this covers both upgrading and downgrading;)

-However once a scriptlet is executed, it and any other invoked scriptlets will use exactly the same cached library contents.
+However, once a scriptlet is executed, it and any other invoked scriptlets will use exactly the same cached library contents.
 Thus, it is safe to change the source code of the library while a scriptlet is executing
 (unlike shell scripts,
-that because the shell reads one line at a time in a read-eval-loop, it thus trip if the script is changed beyond the currently executed line).
+that because the shell reads one line at a time in a read-eval-loop, it thus trips if the script is changed beyond the currently executed line).